 Giant pine scale (Marchalina hellenica) is an insect that lives by sucking the sap of pine trees.
 It was reported for the first time in Australia in late 2014.
 It was found in pine trees in suburbs east of Melbourne and in Adelaide.

 The Department of Primary Industries and Regions South Australia has destroyed all known giant pine scale infested trees in the state.
-This was completed in early 2016, with the removal of 85 infested trees and the sites decontaminated.
+This was completed in late 2016, with the removal of 91 infested trees and the sites decontaminated.

 In Victoria, it has not been possible to destroy giant pine scale.
 There are more than 4 300 infested trees in the south east suburbs of Melbourne.
 In September 2018, the National Management Group (NMG) agreed that the transition to management phase had been successfully completed, bringing the response to an end.

 Infested trees in Victoria were treated with the insecticide imidacloprid but the chemical injection treatments did not work as effectively as expected and live scale insects remain present on treated trees.

 The Consultative Committee on Emergency Plant Pests (CCEPP) considered alternative eradication options in Victoria but have concluded that giant pine scale could not be eradicated, because:

 - chemical controls have shown to be ineffective

-- the only other control option was to remove all infested trees, and it was unlikely that this would have been publically acceptable
+- the only other control option was to remove all infested trees, and it was unlikely that this would have been publicly acceptable

 - there is low confidence that the pest is detectable at very low densities

 - costs would be considerably high to achieve full eradication of the pest.